aj1575/AirBNB-prototype/README.md

-# Airbnb Prototype - CMPE 273 Lab 1
+# Airbnb Prototype - Lab 1

 A full-stack Airbnb clone with AI-powered travel concierge built using React, Node.js, Express, MySQL, and Python.